 overall rating: | 95.5 |

 maturity: in its prime

-(c) The WineStatistics ratings are based solely on our own knowledge of the world of wine and on our personal wine tastes, which may, or may not, differ from yours – the reader.
-There are no absolutes of right and wrong in wine appreciation.
+© The WineStatistics ratings are based solely on our own knowledge of the world of wine and on our personal wine tastes, which may, or may not, differ from yours – the reader.
+Just remember that there are no absolutes of right and wrong in wine appreciation.